netgrif/petriflow.js/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have resolved all conflicts with the target branch of the PR
 - [ ] I have updated and synced my code with the target branch
 - [ ] I have added tests that prove my fix is effective or that my feature works
-- [ ] New and existing tests pass locally with my changes
+- [ ] New and existing tests pass locally with my changes:
   - [ ] Lint test
   - [ ] Unit tests
   - [ ] Integration tests
-- [ ] I have checked my contribution with code analysis tools.
+- [ ] I have checked my contribution with code analysis tools:
   - [ ] SonarCloud
   - [ ] Snyk
-- [ ] I have made corresponding changes to the documentation
+- [ ] I have made corresponding changes to the documentation:
   - [ ] Developer documentation
   - [ ] User Guides
   - [ ] Migration Guides